-- For the countries under the OECD Secretariat's responsibility, the initial baseline results are compared with the questionnaire replies.
+- For the countries under the responsibility of the OECD Secretariat, the initial baseline results are compared with the questionnaire replies.
 Any issues are discussed in bilateral exchanges with country experts. - For country and regional modules developed by the FAO Secretariat, initial baseline results are reviewed by a wider circle of in-house and international experts.